TormentedTraveler/docs-test-repo/user-guide.md

-# User Guide for Java Books Store Managing App
+# User Guide for Library Management System

-Welcome to the Java Books Store Managing App!
+Welcome to the Java Library Management System App!
 This guide will walk you through how to use the app, whether you are a customer or an admin.

 ## Table of Contents
 - [Login](#login)